korydraughn/irods_client_http_api/API.md

 Modifies properties of a single replica.

+> [!WARNING]
-**WARNING:** This operation requires rodsadmin level privileges and should only be used when there isn't a safer option.
+> This operation requires rodsadmin level privileges and should only be used when there isn't a safer option.
 Misuse can lead to catalog inconsistencies and unexpected behavior.

 #### Request